flonel/UbuntuDash/README.md

 <div align="center">
-	<h3>UbuntuDash is a lightweight, synchronous Flask dashboard for Linux utilising an SQLite database.</h3>
+	<h3>UbuntuDash is a lightweight, semi-synchronous Flask dashboard for Linux utilising an SQLite database.</h3>
 </div>

 ## About Ver 1.0.0